-Author, Year (Program/Trial Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors Easterbrooks et al, 2013 104 (Healthy Families Massachusetts) Of the intervention: Young, first-time mothers in Massachusetts (ages 16-20 years at childbirth) Of the desired outcome: Young, first-time mothers in Massachusetts (ages 16-20 years at childbirth) and their first-born infants/toddlers (average age 1 year, prenatal to age 3) Females age 16 years or older, have never received HFM services before, speak either English or Spanish, cognitively able to provide informed consent NR No explicit risk identification offered, but authors noted that children born to adolescent mothers are generally at risk for maltreatment.
-2005105 Families exhibiting twoormore of the following parent and family functioning risk factors: age of parents, social support, planning of pregnancy, parental substance use, family financial situation, and family violence [‡] ; any family in which serious concerns about the family's capacity to care for the child were identified by a community nurse.
-NR Risk factors listed in inclusion criteria; based on an 11-point screening instrument developed from the measure used in the Haw aii Healthy Start Program.
-Finello et al, 1998 111 Very low birthw eight infants (<1,750 g) follow ing neonatal intensive care unit discharge in Los Angeles or Hospital of the Good Samaritan; no gross abnormality at discharge.
-Study participants were enrolled based on health and developmental risks associated with very low birthweight and were not identified a priori as being at risk per se for child abuse and neglect.§ Guyer et al, 2003 112 Minkovitz et al, 2007 113 (Healthy Steps) Families of new borns up to 4 w eeks of age.
-II Consecutive new borns up to 4 w eeks of age w ere enrolled at birth or their first office visit.
-New borns were excluded if they were to be adopted or placed in foster care, they were too ill to make an office visit by 4 weeks, their mother did not speak English or Spanish, or the family intended to leave the practice within 6 months.
+Author, Year Name) Target Population Inclusion Criteria Exclusion Criteria Risk Factors Easterbrooks et al, 2013 107 (Healthy Families Massachusetts) Of the intervention: Young, first-time mothers in Massachusetts (ages 16-20 years at childbirth) Of the desired outcome: Young, first-time mothers in Massachusetts (ages 16-20 years at childbirth) and their first-born infants/toddlers (average age 1 year, prenatal to age 3) Females age 16 years or older, have never received HFM services before, speak either English or Spanish, cognitively able to provide informed consent NR No explicit risk identification offered, but authors noted that children born to adolescent mothers are generally at risk for maltreatment.
+Fergusson et al, 2005 108 Fergusson et al, 2013 109 (Early Start Program) Families in New Zealand facing stress and difficulty, with at least one new infant <3 months of age.
+Families exhibiting two or more of the following parent and family functioning risk factors: age of parents, social support, planning of pregnancy, parental substance use, family financial situation, and family violence [‡] ; any family in which serious concerns about the family's capacity to care for the child were identified by a community nurse.
+NR Risk factors listed in inclusion criteria; based on an 11-point screening instrument developed from the measure used in the Hawaii Healthy Start Program.
+Finello et al, 1998 114 Very low birthweight infants (<1,750 g) following neonatal intensive care unit discharge in Los Angeles Infants between 750 and <1,750 g birthweight discharged from SCN at LA Co./USC Women's hospital or Hospital of the Good Samaritan; no gross abnormality at discharge.
+Birthweight <750 g or 1,750 g and over; gross abnormality at discharge Study participants were enrolled based on health and developmental risks associated with very low birthweight and were not identified a priori as being at risk per se for child abuse and neglect.§ Guyer et al, 2003 115 Minkovitz et al, 2007 116 (Healthy Steps) Families of newborns up to 4 weeks of age. [∥] Consecutive newborns up to 4 weeks of age were enrolled at birth or their first office visit.
+Newborns were excluded if they were to be adopted or placed in foster care, they were too ill to make an office visit by 4 weeks, their mother did not speak English or Spanish, or the family intended to leave the practice within 6 months.
 NR